rankloud/CFI-Coupons/README.md

 There are various coupon websites, like **RetailMeNot**, **CouponBirds**, and **Groupon**, where you can find **CFI coupon codes**.
 These sites aggregate promotional offers from a wide range of brands, including CFI.

 ### 4. **Social Media**
-CFI often runs promotions through their social media channels.
+CFI often runs promotions through its social media channels.
 By following CFI on **LinkedIn**, **Facebook**, and **Twitter**, you can stay informed about special offers, flash sales, and exclusive discounts.

 ### 5. **Referral Programs**
 CFI also has a referral program.
 If you refer a friend or colleague to CFI, you may receive a discount on your next course purchase.
 It's a win-win situation!